Database Mapping & ETL

 Filtering and Processing Database Data

-Many database mappings require manipulation of data between the source and target based on Boolean conditions or SQL and SQL/XML statements.
+Many database transformations require manipulation of data between the source and target based on Boolean conditions or SQL and SQL/XML statements.
 You may need to perform logical comparisons, mathematical computations, or string operations, check for database data of a particular value, and make other modifications to the data.
 In screenshot above, data processing functions appear as the boxes between the lines joining the source and the target data model.

 Data processing functions enable you perform advanced database mappings on-the-fly for a multitude of real-world transformation requirements.
 You can, for example, construct database mappings that use XML or EDI messages to extract database rows based on filter criteria from the XML or EDI elements.